-Mary Whelan is a Geospatial and Research Data Manager in the Research and Development Department at the ASU Library.
+Mary Whelan is a Geospatial Data Manager in the Engagement and Learning Services Division at the ASU Library.
 Dr. Whelan has a Ph.D. in Anthropology and spent 25 years practicing North American archaeology in the Canadian arctic and the Midwestern U.S. Her archaeological research interests include Quaternary paleoecology, faunal analysis, and gender and archaeology.

 She received an M.S. in Geographic Information Systems in 2003, and worked as a GIS analyst for ADOT and for Maricopa County before coming to ASU to help design and implement a Geospatial Digital Library.